selfcustody/krux-installer/README.md

 $> poetry shell
 ```

-Once new shell is spwaned, execute `python ./krux-installer` followed by two dashes (`--`) and the command arguments:
+Once new shell is spwaned, execute `python ./krux-installer` followed by `--help`:

 ```
 A GUI based application to flash Krux firmware on K210 based devices